 Not everyone is a big fan of physics, and I am one of them as its tough material. 🙂 However, gravity is a concept that has a simple effect on our lives: we stick to our planet Earth because of it.

 Price and moving averages have a similar relationship to each other as humans with earth.
 Here is my modest explanation of physics: as humans gain speed, we can temporarily jump away from the planet despite the effects of gravity.
 When we lose speed, the gravity pulls us back to the Earth.
 The more speed we have, the further and higher can jump.
 The great basketball legend Michael Jordan is the best example.

 The same can be said about price and moving averages.
-When price has more momentum (speed), it is able to travel more distance away from moving averages before being pulled back due to the moving averages and gravity kicks in.
-When price has little momentum, it is unable go far before the gravity of the moving averages pull it back to its average.
+When the price has more momentum (speed), it is able to travel more distance away from moving averages before being pulled back due to the moving averages and gravity kicks in.
+When the price has a little momentum, it is unable to go far before the gravity of the moving averages pulls it back to its average.

 Hidden secret # 3: EMA’s = Quick Sand or S&R

 The hidden secret # 2 part discusses the speed part of the equation.
 This section focuses on the gravity part.
 How does a Forex trader know whether gravity is in play and how strong it is?

 The answer is simple: check the angle of the moving averages.

 In this case, intermediate moving averages are in fact the best for representation of gravity.
 Anything between 30 and +/-80-100 ema would do well.